KnowPulse-KnowledgeBase/helium-exporter/_episodes/01-how-to-install-Helium-viewer-application.md

 - "How to download and install Helium Pedigree Visualization Framework in your computer?"

 objectives:
-- "Providing a step by step demonstration on where to find Helium Data Exporter on KnowPulse as well as how to download and install Helium Pedigree Visualization Framework to your local computer"
+- "Providing a step by step demonstration on where to find Helium Data Exporter on KnowPulse as well as how to download and install Helium Pedigree Visualization Framework to your local computer."
 keypoints:
 - "Helium Exporter can only be seen after you login KnowPulse with your user account."